 - Track lineage from source to prediction

-- Build explicit contracts with upstream data providers — they are dependencies
+- Build explicit contracts with upstream data providers — they are dependencies, and dependencies change

-Practical example from AgrigateVision: camera hardware is a data dependency.
-When the vendor pushed a firmware update that changed image preprocessing, the model’s input distribution shifted without any code change on our end.
-A contract with the hardware vendor and automated input monitoring would have caught it before it caused a pipeline failure.
+Example: At AgrigateVision, camera hardware is a data dependency.
+A firmware contract and automated input distribution monitoring would have caught the shift before it caused a pipeline failure.

 Design for observability from day one